rwb/ccjs300/README.md

 * Minneapolis Domestic Violence Experiment (pp. 80-82)
 * A few points about these studies: (1) use of the word "experiment"; (2) random assignment of cases to treatment and control groups; (3) complications and ambiguities of interpretation arose in all 4 of the studies.

+## Lesson 15 - Thursday 4/2/26

+* *Reminder*: Exam #2 is scheduled for 2 weeks from today Thursday April 16, 2026.
+* We will have some practice questions for exam 2 next week, probably on Thursday April 9th.
+* Today, we conclude chapter 3 and will move on to Chapter 4.

 ### Advantages and Disadvantages of Experiments (pp. 82-83)

 * Adv. #1: ability to rule out rival hypotheses (experimental control)